 Mark’s details thus show us how the cross brings reconciliation, not only in the vertical dimension between man and God, but also on the horizontal level between all different kinds of people.
 It foreshadows the birth of the Christian church, a new society of people made up of both Jews and Gentiles, both men and women, both Jesus’ disciples and his former enemies, all reconciled to God as part of a single new humanity (cf. Gal.
 3:28; Eph.
 2:11–22; Col. 3:11).

 The artist Rembrandt included himself among the soldiers in his painting The Raising of the Cross.
 He also painted himself in Descent from the Cross, placing himself among those who cared for Jesus’ body after death.
 Perhaps Rembrandt understood that he was responsible for Jesus’ death and that he was reconciled by his death.
 So it is with all who believe.

-Excerpted from With Jesus: Finding Your Place in the Story of Christ by Brian G. Hedges, now available for pre-order.
+Excerpted from With Jesus: Finding Your Place in the Story of Christ by Brian G. Hedges.